StefanZander/lecture_notes/nzse/android/html/docs/handler.md

 !!! abstract
     **Objectives**

-    - [x] Sie können eine Android App mit einer Layoutvariante implementieren
+    - [x] You are familiar with the concepts of handlers
-    - [x] Sie verstehen das Zusammenspiel verschiedener Activities über Intents
+    - [x] You know why no long-term operations should be executed from the UI thread
-    - [x] Sie verstehen das Konzept der Ereignisorientierung
+    - [x] You know how to update UI elements on the UI thread from an bachkround thread
-    - [x] Sie haben einen ersten Eindruck von XML
+    - [x] You can implement a handler to receive messages messages from background threads

-## Handler
+## Handlers for UI Interactions

-Since Android employs an event-driven processing model, it uses the concept of **Handlers** to react to user input or user interaction.
+Since Android employs an event-driven processing model, it uses the concept of **handlers** to react to user input or user interaction.

 Handlers can be defined on three different ways